Sufficient and Necessary Conditions for Eckart-Young like Result for Tubal Tensors: Numerical Illustrations

 \section{Numerical Illustrations}

-Here we present numerical examples to illustrate cases where non-uniformly scaled transforms can be beneficial.
-We stress that \Cref{thm:necessary_sufficient_conditions_optimality} is not needed, per--se, to perform the tasks demonstrated below, but rather gives the theoretical justification for using such transforms in these contexts.
-Furthermore, the optimality guarantees provided by \Cref{thm:necessary_sufficient_conditions_optimality} provide nice geometric properties of the approximations obtained, e.g., orthogonality to the tail, that make the interpretation of downstream results easier.

-Unlike the compression scenario discussed above, in which there are clear and rigid criteria for performance evaluation, assessing the effectiveness of a transform for filter design may be context-dependent.
-Here we choose to focus on two specific applications: background subtraction in video data and tensor dynamic mode decomposition (DMD) \cite{TDMD2025SKHT}.
-Having a larger feasible set of transforms to choose from does not simplify the task of selecting an appropriate transform for a given dataset and application, which is already a challenging problem even when constrained to the family of unitary transforms \cite{LizKatherine2024PROJ,Keegan2026,KilmerPNAS}.
-In each of the examples below, we explain the reasoning behind the choice of unitary transform and the scaling applied to it.
+In this section we present examples for cases where non-uniformly scaled transforms can be beneficial.
+We focus on two specific applications: background subtraction in video data and tensor dynamic mode decomposition (DMD)~\cite{TDMD2025SKHT}.
+Having a larger feasible set of transforms to choose from does not simplify the task of selecting an appropriate transform for a given dataset and application, which is already a challenging problem even when restricted to the family of unitary transforms~\cite{LizKatherine2024PROJ,Keegan2026,KilmerPNAS}.
+In each experiment, we start with an orthogonal transform and then demonstrate how a diagonal scaling factor can be used to improve the results.
+The reasoning behind the choice of the initial orthogonal transform and that of the scaling applied to it are explained in each use case.

-\paragraph{Background Removal.} Background subtraction is one of the key techniques for automatic video analysis \cite{brutzer2011evaluation}.
-It may serve as a preprocessing step for various computer vision tasks, such as object detection, tracking, and activity recognition \cite{gutchess2001background,Sobral2014}.
-A possible approach is identifying the frequencies, usually under DCT or FFT \cite{Bouwmans2014}, that correspond to the background and filtering them out.

-We consider background subtraction from a video sequence captured by a highway surveillance camera\footnote{\url{Kaggle: shawon10/road-traffic-video-monitoring/british_highway_traffic.mp4}}.
-The goal is to design a filter to subtract the static background from the video frames, thereby highlighting moving vehicles.
-The data tensor in this case is a third-order tensor $\tX \in \RR^{256 \xx 259 \xx 455}$ of 259 grayscale frames of size $256 \xx 455$ captured over time.
-For the design of the filter, we use the first 40 frames as training data, and apply a standard masking technique to identify regions of interest (ROI) corresponding to moving vehicles in each frame (see \Cref{sec:cars} for details).
-Given a mask $\Omega \in [0,1]^{256 \xx 40 \xx 455}$ for the training data, we consider the following optimization problem: